jscoto/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/index.md

 ## Warehouse specific configurations
 ### Postgres

-To optimism performance of large Postgres datasets you can create [indexes](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) in your dbt model config for columns that are commonly used in joins or where clauses.
+To optimize the performance of large Postgres datasets you can create [indexes](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) in your dbt model config for columns that are commonly used in joins or where clauses.
 For example:

 ``` yaml
 # snowplow_web_sessions_custom.sql